ArtShilov/goodprice/README.md

 ## Contributing

-We conform to the [AirBnB Ruby Style Guide](http://airbnb.io/projects/ruby) and the [AirBnB JavaScript Style Guide](http://airbnb.io/projects/javascript)
+We conform to the [AirBnB JavaScript Style Guide](http://airbnb.io/projects/javascript)